 July, a month of warmth and vibrant energy, is crowned with a birthstone that embodies passion and power—ruby.
-This mesmerizing red gem has captivated civilizations for millennia, symbolizing love, courage, and vitality.
+This striking red gem has captivated civilizations for millennia, symbolizing love, courage, and vitality.

 In this comprehensive guide, we'll explore ruby's rich history, remarkable properties, and enduring symbolism as the jewel of July.